 The solution: If you switch to a cream blusher instead, it will be easier to blend in for a supernatural look.
 See!
 We told you it was easy to achieve!

 Make Your Makeup Artist Career Soar With OCA Short Courses

-These are just three of the many makeup mistakes that happen worldwide every day.
-The good news is that learning how to improve your skills for yourself or with a view to becoming a pro makeup artist is easier than ever, thanks to video-based, CPD-accredited short courses from OCA.
+These are just three of the many makeup mistakes happening worldwide daily.
+The good news is that learning how to improve your skills for yourself or with a view to becoming a pro makeup artist is easier than ever, thanks to video-based, CPD-Endorsed short courses from OCA.